candide85/microservice/README.md

 # microservice

-#Description:
+#Description: PRODUCER APPLICATION

-I built an application with express js and rabbitmq, one of them is the producer that publishes data and the second one the consumer thae receives the data.
+I built an application with express js and rabbitmq, one of them is the producer that publishes data and the second one the consumer that receives the data.

 #Application steps: